grame-cncm/faustdoc/src/tutorials/julia.md

 ...
 ```

-Some additional types like `FAUSTFLOAT`, `dsp`, `Meta` and `UI` have to be defined in a so-called [architecture files](../manual/architectures.md).
-The Julia specific ones are [described here](https://github.com/grame-cncm/faust/tree/master-dev/architecture/julia#julia-architecture-files).
+Some additional types like `FAUSTFLOAT`, `dsp`, `Meta`, and `UI` have to be defined in a so-called [architecture file](../manual/architectures.md).
+The Julia-specific ones are [described here](https://github.com/grame-cncm/faust/tree/master-dev/architecture/julia#julia-architecture-files).
 A simple one named [minimal.jl](https://github.com/grame-cncm/faust/blob/master-dev/architecture/julia/minimal.jl) can be used for that with the following command:

 ```bash
 faust -lang julia osc.dsp -a julia/minimal.jl -o osc.jl
 ```

-Now the resulting **foo.jl **file is self-contained and can be executed with:
+Now the resulting **foo.jl** file is self-contained and can be executed with:

 ```bash
 julia -i osc.jl (here -i to stay in interactive mode)
 ```

-Which compiles the Julia code, executes it and produces:
+This compiles the Julia code, executes it, and produces:

 ```bash
 Application name: osc